jylhakos/InternetOfThings/Messaging/MQTT/README.md

 The MQTT broker can be configured to require client authentication using a username and password before a connection is permitted.

-To test the Go application, we need to connect a MQTT server, either using own for example, Mosquitto or use a public MQTT server.

 ### Subscription

 A client can subscribe to a topic in the broker.